astral-clive/processes/plugins/README.md

 ## For AI: Instructions to Build a Plugin

+**CRITICAL RULES FOR AI DEVELOPERS**:

+1. **DO NOT modify files outside `plugins/` directory** - This is a hard rule.
+Never edit:
+   - Files in `src/` directory
+   - Core components (`ProcessNode.tsx`, `ProcessEdge.tsx`, `FlowWorkspace.tsx`)
+   - Configuration files (`vite.config.ts`, `package.json`, etc.)
+   - Any file outside the `plugins/` directory

+2. **Self-Contained Plugins**: If a plugin needs multiple files:
+   - Create a subdirectory: `plugins/my-plugin/`
+   - Place ALL related files in that subdirectory
+   - Include components, services, APIs, utilities all within the plugin directory

-**IMPORTANT FOR AI DEVELOPERS**: This plugin system works with **data and UI injection only**.
+3. **Visual Rendering Limitations**: This plugin system works with **data and UI injection only**.
 You cannot customize the visual rendering of nodes/edges through plugins.
-If a user requests visual customization (e.g., changing node shapes, adding custom graphics), explain that this requires modifying core components (`ProcessNode.tsx`, `ProcessEdge.tsx`) and is outside the plugin system's scope.
+If a user requests visual customization (e.g., changing node shapes, adding custom graphics), explain that this requires modifying core components and is outside the plugin system's scope.

 When building a plugin, follow these steps: